Agdistis: Cult

 Agdistis' main cultic center was apparently the sacred city of Pessinus.
 From there her cult presumably spread to other places in Anatolia, as well as to Greek islands in the Aegean Sea, mainland Greece, Crimea, and Egypt.

-In Anatolia, an inscription from Iconium invokes Agdistis, alongside Apollo and Artemis, as among those gods considered to be "saviors" (the so-called ("theoi sōtēres"), and an altar at Sizma represents both Agdistis and the Great Mother.
+In Anatolia, an inscription from Iconium invokes Agdistis, alongside Apollo and Artemis, as among those gods considered to be "saviors" (the so-called "theoi sōtēres"), and an altar at Sizma represents both Agdistis and the Great Mother.
 There was also a religious community at Lydian Philadelphia, which enforced a strict moral code, based at a sanctuary of Agdistis (1st century BC).
 From Sardis, a copy of a 4th-century BC degree forbids the priests of Zeus from attendance at the "mysteries" of Agdistis.

 Her name appears on a dedication from the Ancient Greek town of Methymna on the East Aegean island of Lesbos, off the coast of Anatolia, as well as on a marble base (c.
 2nd century BC?), found on the mid-Aegean Greek island of Paros.

 Evidence of Agdistis' cult is found in mainland Greece, as early as the 4th-3rd centuries BC.
 A relief of Agdistis and Attis, whose identities are secured by inscription, is found on a marble votive stele (late 4th or early 3rd-century), from the Metroon in the Piraeus the port of ancient Athens (Antikensammlung Berlin SK 1612).
 It depicts two figures.
-On the left is a young male in oriental dress sitting on a rock facing right.
+On the left is a young male figure in oriental dress sitting on a rock facing right.
 In front of him on the right stands a female figure facing left, holding a tympanum in her left hand down at her side, and offering a cup in her right hand to the youth who holds out his right hand to receive it.
 The votive dedication reads: "Timothea to Angdistis [an alternate spelling] and Attis on behalf of her children according to command".
-From a copy of a public decree (1st-century BC?) kept in the Metroon of Athens, we know that she also a had a sanctuary of her own at Rhamnus, an ancient Greek city in Attica situated on the coast, overlooking the Euboean Strait.
+From a copy of a public decree (1st-century BC?) kept in the Metroon of Athens, we know that she also had a sanctuary of her own at Rhamnous, an ancient Greek city in Attica situated on the coast, overlooking the Euboean Strait.